Home

 who holds me, even now:

-by whose strong hands my flesh is woken,
+by whose strong hands my flesh

 in whom my soul found rest.